totara/SVGGraph-original/README.txt

  StackedBar3DGraph - a 3D bar graph version of the stacked bar graph;

- GroupedBar3DGraph - a 3D bar graph version of the grouped bar graph.
+ GroupedBar3DGraph - a 3D bar graph version of the grouped bar graph;

+ StackedCylinderGraph - a cylinder-bar version of the stacked bar graph;

+ GroupedCylinderGraph - a cylinder-bar version of the grouped bar graph.

 Using SVGGraph
 ==============